HEALTH AND SAFETY

 Checks, Maintenance, And Restocking - All GVI vehicles, activity equipment, like diving kits and telemetry devices, safety equipment, like first aid kits and fire extinguishers, are checked on a daily, weekly, quarterly, and annual basis.
 After any type of incident, a thorough check is also conducted.
 Every year many of our GVI bases also take one week or two to work only on maintenance, restocking, and repairs.

-24-hour Emergency Line - GVI's emergency phone line gives you direct access to our trained Health And Safety Coordinators as well as Senior Management at any time of day or night wherever you might be in the world.
+24-hour Emergency Desk - GVI's emergency phone line gives you direct access to our trained Health And Safety Coordinators as well as Senior Management at any time of day or night wherever you might be in the world.
 Once the incident is noted, the Emergency Action Plan for this specific scenario will take immediate effect.

 Local Support - Participants have access to local medical professionals such as doctors, medics, and counsellors, vetted by GVI staff beforehand.